joexu22/Crew/EntrepreneurWritings/Psychology.md

   - highly accomplished person -> blow themselves up
     - moral arc
-  - martyers to civ progress
+  - martyrs to civilization progress
-  - these people are pushing the boundries of civilization
+  - these people are pushing the boundaries of civilization